 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have a higher development cost than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect that our research and development expenses will decrease in 2023 relative to 2022 as a result of wind down of previous clinical trial activities.
-However, in the long term, we expect that they will increase and will comprise a larger percentage of our total expenses as we progress and complete our ongoing clinical trials, initiate new clinical trials, continue to discover and develop additional product candidates and prepare regulatory filings for any product candidates that successfully complete clinical trials.
+We expect that our research and development expenses will increase slightly in 2024 relative to 2023 as a result of our planned clinical trial activities.
+In the long term, we expect that they will increase and will comprise a larger percentage of our total expenses as we progress and complete our ongoing clinical trials, initiate new clinical trials, continue to discover and develop additional product candidates and prepare regulatory filings for any product candidates that successfully complete clinical trials.